Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Abstract

 \section{Abstract}

-We propose to combine the robustness merit of model-based approaches and the learning power of data-driven approaches for image restoration.
-Specifically, by integrating graph Laplacian regularization as a trainable module into a deep learning framework, we are less susceptible to overfitting than pure CNN-based approaches, achieving higher robustness to small dataset and cross-domain denoising.
+Recent developments in deep learning have revolutionized the paradigm of image restoration.
+However, its applications on real image denoising are still limited, due to its sensitivity to training data and the complex nature of real image noise.
+In this work, we combine the robustness merit of model-based approaches and the learning power of data-driven approaches for real image denoising.
+Specifically, by integrating graph Laplacian regularization as a trainable module into a deep learning framework, we are less susceptible to overfitting than pure CNN-based approaches, achieving higher robustness to small datasets and cross-domain denoising.
 First, a sparse neighborhood graph is built from the output of a convolutional neural network (CNN).
 Then the image is restored by solving an unconstrained quadratic programming problem, using a corresponding graph Laplacian regularizer as a prior term.
 The proposed restoration pipeline is fully differentiable and hence can be end-to-end trained.
-Experimental results demonstrate that our work avoids overfitting given small training data.
-It is also endowed with strong cross-domain generalization power, outperforming the state-of-the-art approaches by remarkable margin.
+Experimental results demonstrate that our work is less prone to overfitting given small training data.
+It is also endowed with strong cross-domain generalization power, outperforming the state-of-the-art approaches by a remarkable margin.